Apply to Become a Rootle Ambassador

 PBS North Carolina is recruiting for the next cohort of volunteer Rootle Ambassadors who have a passion to empower children, families and community partners as we work together, county by county, to make a lifelong impact on early childhood education and the children of North Carolina.

-We are now recruiting a Rootle Ambassador in each of these 30 counties.
-If you are interested in applying for another NC county, please email email@example.com for future Ambassador recruitment opportunities.
+We are now recruiting a Rootle Ambassador in 31 NC counties (see list below).
+If you are interested in applying for another county, please email firstname.lastname@example.org for future Ambassador recruitment opportunities.

 What is the Rootle Ambassador Program?